ClimAID: Developing a Climate Change Impacts and Adaptation Assessment for New York State

 All of the research and recommendations were incorporated into the 2011 report, Responding to Climate Change in New York State: The ClimAID Integrated Assessment for Effective Climate Change Adaptation.

-The ClimAID report served as the scientific basis for the climate science and adaptation portions of the Interim Report of the New York State Climate Action Plan.
-Currently, the project team is engaged in outreach in order to get the ClimAID information to both the people who are most affected and those who have the capacity to take action.
+The ClimAID report served as the scientific basis for the climate science and adaptation portions of the 2010 Interim Report of the New York State Climate Action Plan.
+The project team engaged in outreach in order to get the ClimAID information to both the people who are most affected and those who have the capacity to take action.
 The report received extensive press when it was released, and several conferences and workshops have since been held focusing on the project results and next steps.

 Throughout their efforts, NYSERDA’s framing of climate change adaptation has been primarily focused on climate-smart planning.
 They are conscious of messaging when talking to different groups, especially with regards to focusing outreach on distilling information to local communities and providing science-based guidance to individuals, agencies, and organizations looking to incorporate climate change considerations into existing practices, policies, and programs.